mattyoung101/aspire_rv32/README.md

 # Aspire - A RISC-V RV32 Processor
-_Aspire_ is a RISC-V CPU designed for my Bachelor of Computer Science (Honours) thesis project at the University of Queensland.
-The title of the thesis is, "A triple modular redundancy fault tolerant RISC-V processor for safety-critical applications".
+_Aspire_ was a RISC-V CPU that was going to be designed for my Bachelor of Computer Science (Honours) thesis project at the University of Queensland.
+The title of the thesis was going to be "A triple modular redundancy fault tolerant RISC-V processor for safety-critical applications".

-Aspire is designed in SystemVerilog, and implements the RV32I_Zmmul_Zicsr instruction set architecture.
-The processor uses triple-modular redundancy (TMR) to prevent single-event upsets (SEUs), making it potentially useful in safety-critical and rad-hardened applications.
+Aspire is designed in SystemVerilog, and was going to implement the RV32I_Zmmul_Zicsr instruction set architecture.
+The processor was going to use triple-modular redundancy (TMR) to prevent single-event upsets (SEUs), making it potentially useful in safety-critical and rad-hardened applications.
 Particular industry areas where the processor may be useful include space, defence, medical and automotive.

-**Disclaimer:** Although intended for safety-critical applications, Aspire is a thesis project and is not certified or audited in any capacity.
-There is no warranty, and I make no guarantees of correctness.
-Please carefully consider if these factors make Aspire suitable for your use-case.

-## Features
-- TBA
-- Implements RV32I_Zmmul_Zicsr ISA
-    - Features a single cycle 32x32-bit multiplier, 64-bit result, both signed/unsigned
-    - (Maybe) Supports `clz` from Zbb (no other instructions from that extension though)
-- Hardware UART TX peripheral (115200 baud, 8 bit word size, 1 stop bit, no parity)
-   - Based on this upstream project: https://github.com/medalotte/SystemVerilog-UART (MIT licence)
-   - Minor in-house modifications to simplify it (removed RX, etc)
-   - Not currently software reconfigurable, i.e., config (including baud rate!) is fixed in hardware
-- Watchdog timer
-    - Can be reset, enabled and disabled by software
-    - 1 second timeout (not currently software configurable)
-    - If the timeout expires, the watchdog peripheral will trigger a hardware system reset automatically
-- (Extension) GPIO
-    - Based on (TODO upstream)
+Aspire has instead been replaced by my new thesis project, _TaMaRa_, which is an automated triple modular redundancy EDA flow for Yosys.
+This is basically taking the same principles behind Aspire, but making it applicable to _all_ circuits rather than just this particular CPU.

+Despite not being started really, there's probably some use to be gained from the emulator in the `emulation` directory.

 ## Getting started with Aspire
 ### Cloning